What is breast implant revision surgery?

 What is the recovery from breast implant removal and replacement like?

 In most cases it is similar to the recovery from the primary breast augmentation.
-Some patients report that the recovery is easier because they knew what to expect after experiencing their first surgery - while others who require extensive capsular removal or mastopexy surgery - report a slower recovery.
+Some patients report that the recovery is easier because they knew what to expect after experiencing their first surgery - while others who require extensive capsular removal or mastopexy surgery - report a slower recovery and more swelling.
 Most patients have 1 to 2 weeks off work, depending on the duties they perform and whether they can have assistance with transport to and from work (no driving during this period).
-The first 6 weeks will be limited to only light activities, lifting nothing more than 1-2kg and being careful not to raise your arms above your head and generally taking care with your upper body movements.
+The first 6 weeks will be limited to only light activities, lifting nothing more than 1-2kg; being careful not to raise your arms above your head and generally taking care with your upper body movements.
 You will need to wear a special support bra (which we provide) for at least the first 6 weeks.
-Swelling can take 3 months to settle, implants can take 12-24 months to settle into position as the internal scars change and supporting structures adjust and soften - and scars take up to 2 years to ‘mature’.
+Swelling can take 3 months to settle, implants can take 12-24 months to settle into position as the internal scars change and supporting structures adjust and soften - and scars take up to 2 years to ‘mature’ into their final form.

 I have a double bubble breast implant deformity - can this be corrected?